viljamivuorre/O4-client/README.md

 # O4 Chat Client

-This project is a console chat client app for Ohjelmointi 4 (Programming 4) course.
+O4 Chat Client is a console chat client app for Ohjelmointi 4 (Programming 4) course.

-The client acts as an example of how to use the client side API to the O4-server.
+The client acts as an example of how to use the client side API to the [O4-server](https://github.com/anttijuu/o4-server).

-**You** can then build your **own GUI chat client** using this project as an example.
+**You** can then build your **own GUI chat client** using this project as an example on how to use the server API.

+You may use the classes in the `oy.tol.chat` package in implementing your GUI client in Java.
+You may also use the `ChatTCPClient` implementation to connect to and use the chat server.

+If you wish to implement a client with a different programming language, you can do that.
+The server API uses TCP for connecting and sending / receiving.
+Payload is JSON, so it is possible to use *any* programming language to implement different kinds of clients.
+See the 04-server for details on JSON message structures.

 The O4-server is a chat server with the following main properties:

 * Clients connect to the server using a TCP socket.
-* No need to authenticate users, just connect and start chatting.
+* There is no authentication of users, just connect and start chatting.
 * User nick's are not (unfortunately) verified; several users can thus have the same nick.
+This may cause issues.
+Feel free to improve the server.
-* The chat messages are not saved nor buffered on the server side, so you cannot view old messages before the time the client connected.
+* The chat messages are not saved nor buffered on the server side, so you cannot view old messages, sent before the client connected.
 * The server supports chat *channels* you can join.
 Only clients on the same channel can view messages sent to the channel.
 * Each channel can have a topic any user may change.
-* You can reply to a chat message.
+* You can reply to a specific chat message.
+How this is done, is client implementation specific.
+This console client does not support this, at the moment.
+* You can send *private messages* to a specific user using their nick.
+Note that the user must send at least one message; otherwise the server does not know the nick of the user and cannot forward any private messages to the user.
-* A server side bot channel can be joined to.
+* You can join a server side bot channel if server is configured to have one.
 A bot channel reads messages from a text file and posts those periodically to the channel.
 This can be used to test clients and how they are able to receive messages from the server.

 ## Dependencies